EU NIS2 Directive: what’s changing?

 Before we talk about their end, let’s start with a quick definition: what is an OES?
 Designed as an extension of the OIV (operator of vital importance) status established in France by the 2013 Military Planning Act, an OES is an essential service operator for whom an IT system or infrastructure failure would have a significant impact on the functioning of the French economy or society.

-However, with the inclusion of subcontractors and service providers in charge of critical infrastructure, the NIS2 Directive signals the end of the OESs.
+However, with the inclusion of subcontractors and service providers in charge of critical infrastructure and in particular a semantic movement, the NIS2 Directive signals the end of the OESs.
 From now on, the scope of these regulated operators will be divided into two types of players: essential entities (EEs) and important entities (IEs), which will be differentiated according to the criticality of the associated sectors.
-This means that critical entities will obviously have a greater impact than important entities in the event of a service outage.
+Here, the NIS2 Directive includes proportionality between entities in terms of security measures, regulation and also penalties.
+This is a logical approach, as critical entities will obviously have a greater impact than important entities in the event of a service outage.
 The end of operators of essential services (and digital services providers), and the adoption of the essential and significant business categories, are intended to harmonise all obligations upon these stakeholders.

 This desire for harmonisation also raises questions, as companies and operators will be responsible for designating themselves as EEs or IEs.
-To do so, they will base their decision on one of the 35 sectors of activity previously targeted and the size of their entity (medium to large company, medium-sized company and small and micro company).
-In addition, each Member State will, at its own discretion, be able to designate certain operators as essential or important according to criteria that have not yet been set out.
-The selection criteria have not yet been fully defined.
-At the time of writing, a threshold number of employees or a certain volume of turnover is reportedly under consideration.
+To do so, they will base their decision on one of the sectors of activity previously targeted and the size of their entity (medium to large company, medium-sized company and small and micro company).
+A basic rule states that essential entities will in particular be major entities belonging to the 11 highly critical sectors.
+In addition, each Member State will, at its own discretion, be able to designate certain operators as essential or important according to piecemeal adjustment mechanisms.

 A new binding dimension to the Directive

 According to Thierry Breton, this reform of the directive provides greater security for entities “by implementing a system of obligations and sanctions.”
-The NIS2 directive is a “major step forward,” according to the European Commissioner, extending its coercive powers.
-First of all, the obligation to declare a loss within 72 hours makes it possible to react as quickly as possible and contain the cyber threat.
+The NIS2 directive is a “major step forward”, according to the European Commissioner, extending its coercive powers.
+But what are the obligations of essential entities and important entities?
+First of all, the obligation to declare a loss makes it possible to react as quickly as possible and contain the cyber threat.
+Although the directive stipulates initial incident notification within 24 hours, it leaves room for manoeuvre in terms of national transposition, particularly regarding the time period for implementing security measures.
+At the time this article was written (and updated), the deadlines to implement the directive for relevant entities have not yet been stipulated.
 At the same time, companies, subcontractors and local authorities will be required to undergo safety audits in order to receive recommendations and thus meet stringent safety standards.
+Risk and IT system security analysis, incident management, business continuity, supply chain security, IT system acquisition, development and maintenance security, the assessment of cyber risk management measures, basic practices (such as cyber hygiene and training), human resources security and the use of multifactor authentication solutions are all security measures provided for by the NIS2 Directive.

 But while this reform aims to improve security, it also raises budgetary issues.
 For the thousands of companies affected, executive committees will be required to focus on their budgets for investment in cybersecurity products – and allow more flexibility in this area.
 And what about local municipalities, departments and regions?
 With less flexibility than their private counterparts, these entities will be forced to make do with the opportunities available to them (such as the France Relance plan), with restricted budgets and a lack of human resources.
 This is a gap in terms of tools and skills that is already difficult to fill, especially for small and medium-sized communities today, and the situation is likely to get even worse following the implementation of the NIS2 directive.

 When is NIS2 coming?
 The answer to that question is not so simple.
-At the time of writing the first version of this article, the NIS2 Directive was still in the drafting stage.
-There were still a few validation phases to go before it could be applied.
-Since then, the European Parliament officially adopted the new NIS2 Directive on Thursday 10 November 2022.
-Its implementation, at national level, is therefore not expected before the end of 2023 or early 2024.
+Although the European Parliament officially adopted the new NIS2 Directive on Thursday 10 November 2022, transposition at a national level is due to take place by 17 October 2024.
+However, consultation phases are scheduled for the second half of 2023, concerning the preparation of other regulatory texts (decrees, orders).
+Its implementation, at national level, is therefore not expected before the very end of 2023 or early 2024.
 But will this give all the entities concerned time to prepare for a major change in the face of the cyber threat?

 Share on